sidonzl/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
-heading: Great coffee with a conscience
+heading: "Great people "
 path: /products
 templateKey: product-page
-title: Food
+title: "New World "
 image: /img/img_20200412_015017.jpg
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee